-Prior to listing of the Company on 9 May 2018, the Group's term loan was supported by way of personal guarantee provided by Ms. Low, a Director of the Company (note 20).
+Prior to listing of the Company on 9 May 2018, the Group's term loan was supported by way of personal guarantee provided by Ms. Low Yeun Ching @Kelly Tan, a Director of the Company (Note 21).
 Upon successful listing of the Company on 9 May 2018, the Group's term loan is secured by way of corporate guarantee provided by the Company and its subsidiaries.